 If you’re reading this post, more than likely you’re someone who makes a conscious effort to take care of your skin.
 But when it comes to wearing sunscreen on the neck, most people follow a similar routine.
 You apply a moisturizer with SPF to your face, and then whatever is left over on your fingertips you carry down on to your neck, right?
 I’m happy that you’re giving your neck some attention, but I’m here to say it’s definitely not enough.

 This always comes as a surprise when I explain it to my clients, but the protection you get from sunscreen is less about the SPF number and more about how generously you apply it.
 If you apply an SPF 50 sparingly, it could very well be giving you the protection factor of an SPF 4.
 For anyone over 40 like me, you know firsthand how the neck loses tone and gets discoloration and wrinkles.
-(Here’s a post where I talk about my neck and chest.)
+(Read this post where I talk about my neck and chest.)
 Your neck is an extension of your face, so treat it with the same respect.
 Apply a generous layer of sunscreen to the front and sides of the neck, including your chest if you’re wearing a shirt or dress that exposes this area.
 At night, indulge the skin on your neck with a well-formulated neck cream.
 I recommend Intensive Firming Neck Creme.

 Mistake #4: Treating your blemishes the wrong way.